Dwarf-Community/Dwarf/README.md

 `pip install django redis psycopg2 discord.py`
 After you've done that, start a new Django project in a directory of your choice as follows:
 `django-admin startproject project-name`
 (Replace project-name with the name of your project, e.g. dwarfproject, mybot or mysite.)
 This will create the folder structure of your Django project.
-Now you can download Dwarf by going to your project directory and issueing the following (use Git Bash for this if you're on Windows):
+Now you can download Dwarf by going to your project directory (`cd project-name`) and issueing the following (use Git Bash for this if you're on Windows):
 `git clone https://github.com/Dwarf-Community/dwarf`
-`git submodule init`
+`cd dwarf`
-`git submodule update --recursive --remote`
+`git submodule update --init --recursive --remote`
 You now need to adjust the settings.py file (in `/project-name/project-name`) as follows:
 - Set the database backend to PostgreSQL (recommended):
     Example: